diewaldnicole/dsia_big_data/index.md

 > "*delayed(my_function(i,parameters) for i in inputs) behind the scenes creates tuple of the function, i, and the parameters, one for each iteration.
 Delayed creates these tuples, then Parallel will pass these to the interpreter.
 > Parallel(n_jobs=num_cores) does the heavy lifting of multiprocessing.
 Parallel forks the Python interpreter into a number of processes equal to the number of jobs (and by extension, the number of cores available).
 Each process will run one iteration, and return the result.*"

 In the actual example, it is considered the best solution to parallelize a whole iteration, including the api request and parsing.
-So, **one parallelized computaion includes the computions for one startdate** in the list of startdates.
+So, **one parallelized computation includes the computions for one startdate** in the list of startdates.
 This means that *startdate_list* is the *inputs* for the code sample above.

 As a next step, the parallelization is implemented for the existing code.
 The for loop over the startdates in the baseline function is drawn out to make an own function out of it, because this is the part that should be parallelized.
-Therefore: we have two functions now instead:
+Therefore, we have two functions now instead of one:
 - The *parallelized* function includes the computation for one start date
 - in the *baseline_new_parse* function there are the computations that are conducted for the overall dataframe or in preparation for the request, such as definining the list with start dates or the transfer to the local timezone.